Skip to main content

 uses(Tests\TestCase::class, Illuminate\Foundation\Testing\RefreshDatabase::class)->in('Feature');

-./vendor/bin/pest # Run all tests
+./vendor/bin/pest # Run all tests with Pest (including PHPUnit tests)

-./vendor/bin/pest --filter="user" # Filter by name
+./vendor/bin/pest --filter="user" # Filter by test name

-Add uses() configuration to tests/Pest.php to apply traits globally.
+1. First add uses() configuration to tests/Pest.php

-Write new tests in Pest
+2. Write new tests in Pest style

 Summary